 - See if your community has access to a recycling center that offers educational experiences.

 Sustainable Classroom Supplies

-You’ve probably invested a lot of time and money at the start of every year purchasing new pencil pots, backing paper, whiteboard markers and other miscellaneous classroom items.
+You’ve probably invested a lot of time and money at the start of every school year purchasing new pencil holders, butcher paper, whiteboard markers, and other miscellaneous classroom items.
 Save yourself and the environment, and think smarter about your classroom supplies.

 Use Fabric to Back Your Displays

-This is a terrific way to keep your classroom visually fresh without wasting poster paper.
-You can usually find an amazing array of patterned materials at a textiles shop, or if you’re after a more simple canvas grab a large flat sheet for cheap from your local second-hand store.
+This is a terrific way to keep your classroom visually fresh without wasting butcher paper.
+You can usually find an amazing array of patterned materials at a fabric shop, or if you’re after a more simple canvas grab a large flat bed sheet for cheap from your local second-hand store.

 Refillable Whiteboard Markers That Work!

 When I was teaching, I was always looking for a whiteboard marker that worked.
 It seemed that there were markers, markers everywhere, but not a drop of ink!
-I hated the thought of throwing away so much plastic each term.
-Then I discovered theserefillable whiteboard markers from AusPen and my life was changed forever.
+I hated the thought of throwing away so much plastic each semester.
+Then I discovered these refillable whiteboard markers from AusPen and my life was changed forever.
 They even use recycled plastic for the pens and double sided nibs for when they’re getting a bit sad and tired.

 Why not be even more thrifty with refillable pens and highlighters?

-Pencil pots are another necessity that can do their part for the environment.
+Pencil holders are another necessity that can do their part for the environment.